-Despite a valiant effort by the British INEOS Britannia team, Emirates Team New Zealand were the better team and now become the most successfull team in the modern America's Cup
+Despite a valiant effort by the British INEOS Britannia team, Emirates Team New Zealand were the better sailors on the day.
+Emirates Team New Zealand now become the most successful team in the modern America's Cup

-Emirates Team New Zealand have, today Saturday 19 October 2024, won their third straight America’s Cup and so become the first team in Modern America’s Cup history to win three America’s Cups in a row.
+Emirates Team New Zealand have, today Saturday 19 October 2024, won their third straight America’s Cup and so become the first team in modern America’s Cup history to win three America’s Cups in a row.

-Race Day 6 of the America’s Cup dawned as last chance saloon for the British INEOS Britannia squad, with Emirates Team New Zealand leading the Brits 6-2 in the first-to-seven series.
+Race Day 6 of the 37th America’s Cup dawned as last chance saloon for the British INEOS Britannia squad, with Emirates Team New Zealand leading the Brits 6-2 in the first-to-seven series.

-The question for all onlookers was wether the British could win two straight races – as they did on day three of the event – to force the racing to continue for at least one more day.
 “I’ve been in far too many sh*t fights in my career,” Britain’s Ben Ainslie had told us yesterday.
 “There were many scenarios, situations similar to this where it might appear pretty helpless, but actually you just never know what can happen.”

 After a delay of just under an hour, the thermal breeze had built to provide almost 10 knots at the startline, but the windward end of the course was still overing just over the minimum 6.5 knots.
 To add to the pressure the wind also looked pretty unstable and pretty gusty too.